This Article Is About Mortgage With Tax Lien And Judgments Lending Guidelines

 The borrower needs to provide three month’s worth of canceled checks or three months of bank statements.

-Borrowers can qualify for a mortgage with tax lien under the following circumstances:
+Borrowers can qualify for an FHA mortgage with tax lien under the following circumstances:

 Have the back taxes paid prior to or at closing: